microsoft/TemplateStudio/docs/WPF/features/toast-notifications.md

 ## App Life Cycle

-Including Toast Notifications there is a new way to activate the application.
+With the inclusion of Toast Notifications there is a new way to activate the application.

-Previously in our `ApplicationHostService` we can found the activation methods like this:
+Previously in our `ApplicationHostService` we had the following activation methods:

 ```csharp
 // ApplicationHostService.cs